Skip to main content

 Restart tuning mode

 Most of our user base prefer reload-only tuning to avoid disruptions in production.
-If your system can handle restarts gracefully and you want to tune more parameters, you can chose this mode which restarts the database up to 30 times in a span of few hours and provide you with additional performance.
+If your system can handle restarts gracefully and you want to tune more parameters, you can chose this mode which restarts the database up to 30 times in a span of few hours; This will likely deliver additional performance.
 The following parameters are tuned in this mode in addition to the parameters tuned in the reload-only mode:

 1. shared_buffers